StatMixedML/StatMixedML/README.md

 </p>

-## 💬 Ask me anything about
+## :speech_balloon: Ask me anything about

 The above-mentioned areas of interest.
-But I am also more than open for an exchange on other interesting topics.
+But I am also more than happy for an exchange on other interesting topics.

 <br />

-## 📫 How to contact me
+## :mailbox_with_mail: How to contact me

 The easiest way would be to navigate to the corresponding repo of interest and to raise an issue or start a discussion.